 Manitoba Business: Kelly Brothers / Manitoba Construction Company / Kelly Brothers and Mitchell / Thomas Kelly and Sons

-This Winnipeg-based construction firm was founded in 1881 by brother Thomas Kelly, Michael Kelly, and Martin Kelly.
+This Winnipeg-based construction firm was founded in 1881 by brothers Thomas Kelly, Michael Kelly, and Martin Kelly.
 It was responsible for building many buildings, bridges, and other structures around the city.
 From 1900 to 1905, they undertook the initial construction work on the St. Andrews Locks.
 They constructed the substructures of several bridges across the Red and Assiniboine Rivers and completed two of the more difficult contracts on the Shoal Lake Aqueduct: the crossing of the Red River from Tache to Pacific Avenue, and the crossing of the Brokenhead River and slough.

 They built several public schools around the city, including the first Normal School at the corner of Kate Street and William Avenue.
 They put down the first block paving in Winnipeg.
 When asphalt became popular as a paving material, they constructed the first plant and paved the first asphalted street in Winnipeg, McDermot Avenue.